 bmlTUX: Design and control of experiments in virtual reality and beyond The BioMotionLab Toolkit for Unity Experiments helps you design and run experiments in Unity quickly and iteratively without fussing over coding details.
 You define your variables and experiment structure, and the toolkit will automatically create a table of trials to run.
 You can customize […]

 MoVi: A Large Multipurpose Motion and Video Dataset MoVi is the first human motion dataset to contain synchronized pose, body meshes and video recordings.
 The MoVi database can be applied in human pose estimation and tracking, human motion prediction and synthesis, action recognition and gait analysis.
-Publication Here is a link to the preprint […]
+Publication The paper is currently published at PlosOne. […]

 Biological motion contains information about several different emotions, intentions, personality traits and biological attributes of the agent.
 The human visual system is highly sensitive to biological motion and capable of extracting this information from it.
 We investigate the question of how such information is encoded in biological motion patterns and how it can be retrieved […]